Tool calling

 local time.
 Defaults to '-1'.", required = FALSE),

-dir_numeric = type_boolean("TRUE for numeric wind directions, FALSE for character directions.
+dir_numeric = type_boolean("TRUE for numeric wind directions, FALSE for character wind

 )